What’s In The Valleys Around Scafell Pike?

 - An adventure playground

 - Many parks and open areas to run around, explore and enjoy with or without a picnic

-There are plenty of boating activities available for those who are either more experienced or completely novice.
-The Coniston Boating Centre for example has sailing boats, motor boats, canoes and more to help you enjoy a day out on the water.
+There are plenty of boating activities available for those who are either more experienced or are a complete novice.
+The Coniston Boating Centre, for example, has sailing boats, motorboats, canoes and more to help you enjoy a day out on the water.
 The beauty of being in the Lake District is that there are many beautiful lakes for you to visit.

-For those preferring to enjoy their time on the water less vigorously there are some fabulous steamer trips which come out of Coniston, via the Keswick launch Company (Derwentwater), Ullswater Steamers and you may even enjoy a Windermere lake cruise.
+For those preferring to enjoy a less vigorous time on the water, there are some fabulous steamer trips which come out of Coniston, via the Keswick launch Company (Derwentwater), Ullswater Steamers and you may even enjoy a Windermere lake cruise.

 As well as enjoying a Scafell Pike hike you have the option to visit a wide variety of nearby places of interest, all of which make extending your stay worthwhile.